 You can also manually add individual custom properties to a profile, rather than in a list of profiles.
-To do so, navigate to the profile you wish to add a property to.
-Select Add next to Custom Properties.

-Ask customers for them
+Ask customers for properties

 The second way to gather custom properties is to ask your customers for this information directly.
 You can take three possible routes to collect information from customers:

-- Collect custom properties with a signup form
+- Using a signup form

-- Collect custom properties by asking for information in your emails
+- Asking for information in emails

 You can also acquire profile properties through hidden fields on a Klaviyo form.
 Hidden fields collect information discreetly as they are attached to the submit button of your form.
 They typically collect properties centered around form content or its location on your site.
 By default, all new signups have a Source property as a hidden field.
 This identifies where the profile came from in the List Growth Report.

 If you add hidden fields that correspond to properties that already exist on someone's profile, they will be overwritten by the new value when someone submits the form.